ukaea/PROCESS/documentation/proc-pages/physics-models/plasma_current/plasma_current.md

 q = \frac{1}{2\pi} \oint \frac{1}{R}\frac{B_{\text{T}}}{B_{\text{p}}} ds
 $$

-where the integral is carrie dout over a single poloidal circuit around the flux surface.
+where the integral is carried out over a single poloidal circuit around the flux surface.

 Assuming a large aspect ratio tokamak that has a circular plasma cross-section the integral simplifies to: